p0ls3r/GenLauncher/README.md

 **Note:** Ensure that the game is installed on a drive with a filesystem that supports symbolic links such NTFS otherwise GenLauncher won't work.

+**Running GenLauncher on non windows operating systems or under wine has not been tested and is not officially supported.**

 ### Submitting Bug Reports and Feature Requests

 Please use the projects [issue tracker](https://github.com/p0ls3r/GenLauncher/issues) to submit bug reports or feature requests or join the [GenLauncher discord](https://discord.gg/fFGpudz5hV) and post in the respective channels.